 These retailers are also unpredictable.
 They will tell you they plan to polish a hundred stores, and may in fact end up only polishing 20.

 Another plan I’ve seen go awry is a decision to go into polishing residential homes and garages.
 Here, you will find the most finicky customers and the worst slabs.
 A contractor could spend a week grinding a garage floor.
 This might not be the most profitable way for you to spend your time — then again, it may be.
 How is your attention for detail?
 How good are you at pricing small jobs that will require a lot of time and labor?
-How good are you at edge work?
+And, how good are you at edge work?

 I have seen many contractors buy equipment and wait for the vendors to feed them work and write their destiny for them.
 This is the biggest mistake of all.
 The heavy lifting is done by the contractor in this industry.
 Make sure you already have some contacts that can help you break into polished concrete.
 Success comes through hard work, networking, relationship-building, having the proper capital, and turning out a quality floor.